-Consumers review and rate everything and everyone online.
-Sometimes, the review crosses the line to actionable slander that appears on the first page of search results.
-When that happens, what should you do?
-Does it make sense to file a lawsuit or work to manage your reputation online?
+Everyone and everything is reviewed, gossiped about and parodied online with the most damaging comments often appearing on the first page of search results.
+When that happens, should you file a lawsuit or manage your reputation online?

-Actionable defamation generally requires the publishing of a false statement that harms the reputation of another as a result of intentional or negligent conduct by the author
+Actionable defamation generally requires the publishing of a false statement that harms the reputation of another as a result of intentional or negligent conduct by the author.